Mindfulness Activities Kids the Family will Enjoy!

-Mindfulness activities for kids are a way to connect with self and emotions in a healthy way.
-This year has been more stressful than ever and I decided to add my children into my mindfulness practices.
-I have been implementing mindfulness exercises for kids at home to build self-regulation and self-awareness.
-I already do a lot of these exercises when managing migraine, and want my kids to know how to regulate their own bodies and minds.
+Mindfulness activities for kids are a way to connect with self and emotions healthily.
+This year has been more stressful than ever, and I decided to add my children to my mindfulness practices.
+I have implemented mindfulness exercises for kids at home to build self-regulation and self-awareness.
+I already do many of these exercises when managing Migraine, and want my kids to know how to regulate their bodies and minds.
 Mindfulness teaches thought recognition, emotions, actions, and how to react to them in positive ways.
 I am FAR from an expert and use each experience as a learning tool.
-Practicing mindfulness is something that needs to be done regularly and can always be improved upon.
+Practicing mindfulness needs to be done regularly and can constantly be improved upon.
 I always walk into these practices with an open mind.

-Although we do many of these activities, the biggest struggle I have is consistency.
+Although we do many of these activities, my biggest struggle is consistency.
 Finding ways to be mindful throughout the day and making it a practice is something I struggle with.
-Mindfulness exercises for kids need to be fun and won’t always end the same way.
+Mindfulness exercises for kids must be fun and won’t always end the same way.

 Mindfulness Activities for Kids

-Many mindfulness activities for children are the same as adults.
-Miles for Migraine provides experiential sessions on tai chi, yoga, mindful mediation, art therapy and are constantly improving on their program.
+Many mindfulness activities for children are the same as for adults.
+Miles for Migraine provides experiential sessions on tai chi, yoga, mindful meditation, and art therapy and is constantly improving its program.
 They are short half-hour experiential sessions that focus on mindfulness in various ways.
-I signed up for myself and my whole family ended up practicing mindfulness.
+I signed up for myself, and my whole family practiced mindfulness.

 The most convenient part of the program is the time and the place.
-The sessions take place at 7:30EST which works beautifully in our schedule.
-We wind down for the night with a mindfulness activity and it is a much easier transition than our usual game night sessions or technology.
+The sessions take place at 7:30EST, which works beautifully in our schedule.
+We wind down for the night with a mindfulness activity, and it is a much easier transition than our regular game night sessions or technology.
 Game nights often end in tears.
-Our mindfulness activities, with the kids, typically end calmer.
-There is no winner or loser with the mindfulness exercises.
+Our mindfulness activities with the kids typically end calmer.
+There is no winner or loser in the mindfulness exercises.
 My kids are more relaxed, less competitive, and more ready to sleep.
 It is calming.
 Cutting technology at the end of the day has limited nighttime meltdowns.

 Game night tip: Play games of chance.
-As a parent, it’s easy to let your child win and they need to learn how to lose.
+As a parent, letting your child win is easy, and they need to learn how to lose.
 It also prevents fights of cheating and skill deficits.

 Meditation, or the practice of self-awareness in body and mind, has been revered for thousands of years as a natural, accessible way to regulate our reaction to stress and manifest good health.-Parents.com